Sick building syndrome: Workplace

 Specific work-related stressors are related with specific SBS symptoms.
-Workload and work conflict are significantly associated with general symptoms (headache, abnormal tiredness, sensation of cold or nausea).
+Workload and work conflict are significantly associated with general symptoms (headache, abnormal tiredness, sensation of cold, or nausea).
 While crowded workspaces and low work satisfaction are associated with upper respiratory symptoms.
 Work productivity has been associated with ventilation rates, a contributing factor to SBS, and there's a significant increase in production as ventilation rates increase, by 1.7% for every two-fold increase of ventilation rate.
 Printer effluent, released into the office air as ultra-fine particles (UFPs) as toner is burned during the printing process, may lead to certain SBS symptoms.
 Printer effluent may contain a variety of toxins to which a subset of office workers are sensitive, triggering SBS symptoms.

 Specific careers are also associated with specific SBS symptoms.
 Transport, communication, healthcare, and social workers have highest prevalence of general symptoms.
 Skin symptoms such as eczema, itching, and rashes on hands and face are associated with technical work.
 Forestry, agriculture, and sales workers have the lowest rates of sick building syndrome symptoms.

-From the assessment done by Fisk and Mudarri, 21% of asthma cases in the United States were caused by wet environments with mold that exist in all indoor environments, such as schools, office buildings, houses and apartments.
+From the assessment done by Fisk and Mudarri, 21% of asthma cases in the United States were caused by wet environments with mold that exist in all indoor environments, such as schools, office buildings, houses, and apartments.
 Fisk and Berkeley Laboratory colleagues also found that the exposure to the mold increases the chances of respiratory issues by 30 to 50 percent.
 Additionally, studies showing that health effects with dampness and mold in indoor environments found that increased risk of adverse health effects occurs with dampness or visible mold environments.

 Milton et al. determined the cost of sick leave specific for one business was an estimated $480 per employee, and about five days of sick leave per year could be attributed to low ventilation rates.
 When comparing low ventilation rate areas of the building to higher ventilation rate areas, the relative risk of short-term sick leave was 1.53 times greater in the low ventilation areas.

 Home

-Sick building syndrome can also occur due to factors of the home.
-Laminate flooring can cause more exposure to chemicals and more resulting SBS symptoms compared to stone, tile, and cement flooring.
-Recent redecorating and new furnishings within the last year were also found to be associated with increased symptoms, along with dampness and related factors, having pets, and the presence of cockroaches.
-The presence of mosquitoes was also a factor related to more symptoms, though it is unclear whether it was due to the presence of mosquitoes or the use of repellents.
+Sick building syndrome can be caused by one's home.
+Laminate flooring may release more SBS-causing chemicals than do stone, tile, and concrete floors.
+Recent redecorating and new furnishings within the last year are associated with increased symptoms; so are dampness and related factors, having pets, and cockroaches.
+Mosquitoes are related to more symptoms, but it is unclear whether the immediate cause of the symptoms is the mosquitoes or the repellents used against them.

 Mold

-Some studies have found that sick building syndrome may be associated with indoor mould or mycotoxin contamination.
-However, the attribution of sick building syndrome to mould is controversial and supported by little evidence.
-Reducing the dampness in all indoor environment will prevent all the respiratory issues caused by dampness and mold in indoor environment.
+Sick building syndrome may be associated with indoor mold or mycotoxin contamination.
+However, the attribution of sick building syndrome to mold is controversial and supported by little evidence.